 You should be able to do most of your regular activities in 4 to 8 weeks.
 Before that:

-Your doctor will prescribe pain medicines to use at home.
+Your provider will prescribe pain medicines for you to use at home.
 If you are taking pain pills 3 or 4 times a day, try taking them at the same times each day for 3 to 4 days.
 They may be more effective this way.

-Try getting up and moving around if you are having some pain in your belly.
+Get up and move around if you are having some pain in your belly.
 This may ease your pain.

 Press a pillow over your incision when you cough or sneeze to ease discomfort and protect your incision.

 Change the dressing over your surgical wound once a day, or sooner if it becomes soiled.
-Your doctor will tell you when you do not need to keep your wound covered.
-Keep the wound area clean.
-You may wash it with mild soap and water if your doctor says you can.
-See also: Surgical wound care
+Your provider will tell you when you do not need to keep your wound covered.
+Keep the wound area clean .
+You may wash it with mild soap and water if your provider says you can.

-You may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin if your doctor says you can.
+You may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin, or if your provider says you can.